 Foundation / Corporation

-Grants of up to $1,000 to Indiana nonprofit organizations and schools in eligible regions for youth-led community service projects that benefit the environment and conserve natural resources.
+Grants of up to $1,000 to Indiana nonprofit organizations and schools for youth-led community service projects in eligible locations that protect the environment and conserve natural resources.
 Public schools are required to submit an approval form prior to applying.
 Funding is intended to support conservation and environmental activities in Carmel or Clay township.

 GrantWatch ID#: 165133